quarkslab/pqc_tables/README.md

 # PQC tables

-The goal of the following tables is to summarize the [ANSSI](#ANSSI) recommandations regarding post-quantum cryptography scheme usages for (French) certifications.
+The goal of the following tables is to summarize the current [ANSSI](#ANSSI) views regarding post-quantum cryptography scheme usages for (French) certifications.
 These tables are subject to change depending on new cryptanalysis, new submitted algorithms to the [NIST Post-Quantum Cryptography Standardization](https://csrc.nist.gov/Projects/post-quantum-cryptography), new recommandations, etc. The simplified tables may give a quick overview of the ANSSI recommandations, while the larger tables will give more information, in particular about the sizes of the private key (sk), the public key (pk), the ciphertext (ct), the shared secret (ss) and the signature (sig).

 ## Tables (simplified)